Montana Vacation Planning: Planning Your Yellowstone National Park Trip

 The world's first national park is full of geothermal wonders, epic snow-capped peaks, and the largest population of grizzly bears in the lower 48.

-Explorers can take part in adventures as brief as self-guided nature hikes all the way to week-long backpacking expeditions across some of the wildest landscapes in the country.
+Explorers can take part in adventures as brief as a Yellowstone day hike all the way to week-long backpacking expeditions across some of the wildest landscapes in the country.